Beyond Meat dealt another blow as investors protest planned change

 Beyond Meat's stock tanked to below $1 as investors fretted over its plan to cut its debt by issuing more shares Tuesday.

 It was the latest blow to the plant-based meat maker, which has suffered weak demand for its burgers, sausages, and tenders, among other products.
-The company’s net revenue was down 15% in the first six months of the year.
+The company’s net revenue was down 15 per cent in the first six months of the year.

 The El Segundo, California-based business said Monday that most holders of its convertible notes agreed to a plan to help Beyond Meat reduce its debt load by $800 million, and extend the time until that debt matures.